JSON & Data Formats Quiz

 What is JSON?

 JSON (JavaScript Object Notation) is a lightweight data-interchange format that is easy for humans to read and write, and for machines to parse and generate.
 It's commonly used in web APIs.
+Understanding how to validate this structure is a key skill, and you can test that further with our regex pattern matching quiz to learn about text validation.

 Comparison of Data Formats